'Parting is such sweet sorrow': EU and UK clinch narrow Brexit accord

 The British parliament, as divided as the country over Brexit, will debate and vote on the deal on Dec.
 30, just one day before the transition period lapses.

-Reporting by Gabriela Baczynska, Guy Faulconbridge, Elizabeth Piper, Conor Humphries, Kate Holton, John Chalmers, William Schomberg, Paul Sandle and Michael Holden; Writing by Guy Faulconbridge and John Chalmers; Editing by Alison Williams, Philippa Fletcher and Nick Macfie
+Reporting by Gabriela Baczynska, Guy Faulconbridge, Elizabeth Piper, Conor Humphries, Kate Holton, John Chalmers, William Schomberg, Paul Sandle, Michael Holden and David Brunnstrom; Writing by Guy Faulconbridge and John Chalmers; Editing by Alison Williams, Philippa Fletcher, Nick Macfie and Daniel Wallis

 Our Standards: The Thomson Reuters Trust Principles.